Creamy and luscious Pav Bhaji Dip that's made with bell peppers, peas, cream cheese, sour cream, and cheese. A party favorite!

 Pav Bhaji is essentially a vegetable medley cooked in butter along with onions, tomatoes, and lots of Pav Bhaji Masala.

 My Pav Bhaji Dip is a quick and easy version of the real thing.
 The bhaji is mixed in with cream cheese and sour cream.
-The creamy mixture is then topped off with cheese and baked off in the oven.
+The creamy mixture is then topped off with cheese and baked in the oven.

 Typically, Pav Bhaji is served with buttered buns, however for this recipe, I recommend serving this dip with tortilla chips.
 Of course, you can also serve it with buttered buns, but since this is a party appetizer, I find that chips work better.